Quadricopter/trappette/README.md

 MeteoModem M10 Radiosonde decoding
 --

-The following source code has been submitted and validated by MeteoModem prior the release
+The following source code has been submitted and authorized to diffusion by MeteoModem prior the release
 http://www.meteomodem.com

 **/!\ NEVER TRY TO CATCH AN EXPERIMENTAL RADIOSONDE /!\**